JacksonKuo/blog/_posts/2026-5-31-gh-ruleset-codeowners.markdown

 # Misc
 What in the world is this: `Require review from specific teams`: [https://github.blog/changelog/2025-11-03-required-review-by-specific-teams-now-available-in-rulesets/](https://github.blog/changelog/2025-11-03-required-review-by-specific-teams-now-available-in-rulesets/).

-> * You can now require approvals from specific teams to merge changes into protected branches based on files and folders,
+> * You can now require approvals from specific teams to merge changes into protected branches based on files and folders
-> * This new rule is designed to augment CODEOWNER files but not replace them.
+> * This new rule is designed to augment CODEOWNER files but not replace them

  I wonder if this sends an email out.
 This is probably most helpful for security teams for very specific filenames/paths.